 Model calibration in the cost approach involves the selection of the appropriate service life for each type or class of property.
 Further calibration can occur using utilization or through-put data provided by the owner or agent.
 Income approach calibration involves the selection of the cost of capital or discount rate appropriate to the type of property being appraised as well as adjusting the projected income stream to reflect the individual characteristics of the subject property.
-Model calibration in the market data approach involves adjusting sales prices of comparable properties to reflect the individual characteristics of the subject property.
+Model calibration in the market data approach involves adjusting sales prices of comparable properties to reflect the individual characteristy.